MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

     statement B
     statement C

+They will ideally run the same times.
 Statement A B or C but on midterm or exam always go with the first one

 ## Example 4
 nested loops
 for ...
       for ....
              statement A
-- choose statement A
+- choose statement A. The inner loop runs more times.

 ## Example 5
 Which line to choose for basic operation